SysKitTeam/docs-point/docs/microsoft365-inventory/overview.md

 ---
 description: This article provides a detailed overview of the reports available for Sites, Microsoft Teams & Groups, and Users.
+sidebar_position: 1
 ---

 # Microsoft 365 Inventory Reports